 There are challenges to productivity as well.
 Across Asia, there has been a shift into higher productivity sectors, such as from agriculture into manufacturing, and some industries are hitting their ‘productivity frontiers’.
 Easily-obtainable targets have already been reached, and it is more demanding to upgrade productivity when middle income status is achieved.
 Some lower income countries are finding it difficult, too, to support growth through manufacturing, as countries like China and India did in the 2000s.
 This is the problem of ‘premature deindustrialisation’.

-A second structural factor is the threatened international economic system.
+A second structural factor is the challenged international economic system.
 Asian countries are the primary beneficiaries of globalisation and a liberal rules-based order; without it, the Asian miracle would not have been possible.
 Export-led growth is at the core of economic strategies from hub economies like Singapore and Hong Kong, to South Korea, Taiwan, and Vietnam.
 China accounts for over 10% of global trade, up from less than 3% in 2000 before its accession to the World Trade Organisation.
 But growth in cross-border trade and investment is likely to be slower than the levels observed in the decades prior to the 2008 financial crisis.

 Global trade is facing demanding tests, such as the US withdrawal from the Trans-Pacific Partnership and the proliferation of protectionist measures.
 Parallel programmes in Asia, such as the Beijing-led Regional Comprehensive Economic Partnership, are not as ambitious as the TPP.
-Large-scale initiatives like China's Belt and Road are unlikely to make a meaningful impact in the short or medium term.
-Rising geopolitical risk in Asia, too, is likely to affect globalisation.
+Large-scale initiatives like China’s Belt and Road are unlikely to make a meaningful impact in the short or medium term.
+Rising geopolitical risk in Asia, too, is likely to challenge globalisation.

 Precedent shows that transitioning to new growth models with the help of stronger political institutions will be a hard task for the region.
 Ironically, the speed and scale of Asia’s economic success makes this more difficult.
 In high income countries in the West, strong economic and political institutions developed over more than a century of relatively gradual growth.
 Asia’s institutions, with Singapore offering a notable exception, have had less time to develop and mature, and strengthening will be required.